hellokatechan/pharmacy_claims_SQL/README.md

 ## 📌 Overview
 ### Business needs

 The client is an insurance company interested in setting up a test database before rolling out the data wareshouse goes live in production , along with pre-program along with pre-program SQL queries for future analysis and reporting.
-The developer is given a small sample dataset containing a list of records of pharmacy claims.(see photo below)
+The developer is given a small sample dataset containing a list of records of pharmacy claims.(see photo below - click to expand image)

 ### Normalization

 <img width="573" alt="raw dataset" src=https://raw.githubusercontent.com/hellokatechan/pharmacy_claims_SQL/main/MARKDOWNS/raw_data.png>

 The raw sample dataset was in its zero normal form because there were multiple entitles/tables nested under one sheet.
-Each row represents a pharmacy claim transaction containing a patient's name, medication filled and billing information.
-To normalize the dataset from zero normal form to 1NF, I looked for immediate entities, tables and keys in the raw dataset.
+Each row represents a pharmacy claim transaction containing the name of the patient, the name of the medication filled and billing information.
+To normalize the dataset from zero normal form to 1NF, I looked for immediate entities, table and keys.

 <img width="573" alt="dataset normalization" src=https://raw.githubusercontent.com/hellokatechan/pharmacy_claims_SQL/main/MARKDOWNS/data_org.png>

+An entity is can be thought of the logical aspect of the database where as a table is the physical ascept of the database.
+A table represents a part of the business function that also links to different part of the organization.
+The four immediate entities that jump out were members, drugs, copays and insurance paid.
+I then assigned each attribute from the raw dataset to an entity (i.e. memeber_id would be under the member table).

+The last component for the database to be in its 1NF are primary and foriegn key.
+To be a primary key, it must contain an unique identifer for each traanctional row.
+Below are the immediate attributes that qualify to be the unique identify for its table:

+1. Member_id is unique for each patient
-Entities often lead to tables, which I then assigned each attribute under a table.
-Each table should have a unique identifier column, which serves as a primary key for each table.
+2. IWhat's I haEach table should have a unique identifier column, which serves as a primary key for each table.
 All tables have a primary key except for the FILL fact table - I created FILL_ID as the primary key.